• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Enron president?
 Fool.

 The parade of clowns we saw during the financial crisis?
-A fucking joke.
-None of them had a fucking clue that giving $700,000 mortgages to strawbery pickers would end in financial ruin.
+A forking joke.
+None of them had a forking clue that giving $700,000 mortgages to strawbery pickers would end in financial ruin.
 As Bear Stearns melted down, James Cayne spent 10 of 21 workdays out of the office, taking a helicopter from Manhattan to New Jersey on Thursday afternoons for regular golf games and skipping work to play in bridge tournaments.

 On and on.